Miss Clarke and Miss Parish are our class teachers

-The children will continue to learn Phase 3 phonics and will be introduced to digraphs (two letters that make one sound) and trigraphs (three letters that make one sound).
+The children will continue to learn and review the Phase 3 sounds that include digraphs (two letters that make one sound) and trigraphs (three letters that make one sound).
 Children take part in daily phonics sessions to practise orally blending and segmenting words and we are thrilled to see some of this work in their writing.

-We also practise reading and writing short sentences and captions and continue to learn new ‘tricky’ words.
+We also continue to learn the ‘tricky’ words.
 The children know that these are the words we can’t sound out and we have to “train our brain” to remember them!
 There is a great song on YouTube to help remember these.
 Search for “tricky word song”.

 Children are encouraged to use mathematical language for estimating and comparing size, length, height, weight, distance, time, money.
 We are learning the names and properties of 2D and 3D shapes.

 TAPESTRY: We hope you are finding Tapestry useful.
 It is a great way for you to share children’s learning at school and at home.
 We ask that every child has an account linked to home.
 Thank you for your support with this – 96% of our parents are activated!

 Please could we ask that you name all items of clothing, including ties.
 Naming your child’s clothes and belongings is also a great way for children to become more independent, recognising their name and looking after their own things.